bio-ontology-research-group/machine-learning-with-ontologies/README.md

 * Gene Ontology Annotations for human and yeast proteins
 * Protein aliases files with ID mappings between StringDB proteins and other databases.

+We filter out interactions with confidence score less than 700 and consider them to be symmetric.
+We randomly split the datasets into 80/20 % training/testing sets by the number of interactions and use 20
+% of the training set as a validation set.

 ### Dependencies